siberianfox/tinygwiki/TinyG-Boot-Loader.md

 ## Updating TinyG Firmware using the Boot Loader

-**Step1**: Use the Avrdude distributed with the Arduino - it's pretty up to date.
-An example command line from Windows is:
+**Step1**: To update the TinyG firmware run avrdude from a directory that has the tinyg.hex file you want to load.
+Here's an example command line from Window:
 `avrdude -p x192a3 -c avr109 -b 115200 -P COM19 -U flash:w:tinyg.hex`

-You will need to enter the USB port you are actually using
+You will need to enter the USB port you are actually using.<br>
+Use the Avrdude distributed with the Arduino - it's pretty up to date.

 ## Flashing the Boot Loader onto the Xmega Chip
 The following instructions explain how to flash the boot loader using Atmel Studio6.
 AVRStudio4 is similar, as would be command-line operation.
 These instructions use the xboot-boot.hex file already in the project.
 If you want to compile go to the next section.